-The only ice sheet modelling approach to project future change under climate change scenarios in the Andes so far isis, to our knowledge, the work of Réveillet et al. (2015) on Zongo glacier in Bolivia, using the full-Stokes model Elmer/Ice.
+The only ice sheet modelling approach to project future change

+The only glacier in the Andes for which future projections under climate change scenarios in the Andes is, to our knowledge, the work of Réveillet et al. (2015) on Zongo glacier in Bolivia, using the full-Stokes model are available, based on simulations with an ice-flow model (Elmer/Ice), is Zongo Glacier in Bolivia Réveillet et al. (2015).
 They projected 40% and 89% volume loss for the RCP2.6 and RCP8.5 scenarios, respectively.
-The value for the high-end scenario is comparable to ours (9497%), which might be expected as both glaciers are about to disappear by the end of the century, and therefore have already lost the majority of their ice mass .
-On the other hand, our projections for the relative to their present state.
-Our projections for RCP2.6 are lower (25%) than $(55 \pm 16\%)$ are also within the range of their RCP2.6 projections.
-The might be However, this comparison needs to be treated with care due to the climate differences between the tropics and the Wet Andes, and also due to the higher ELA gradient with temperature of $150\,\mathrm{m\,K^{-1}}$ used in their study in comparison to $88\,\mathrm{m\,K^{-1}}$ used in our study.
+The value for the high-end scenario is comparable to ours (97%), which might be expected as both glaciers are about to disappear by the end of the century, and therefore have already lost the majority of their ice mass relative to their present state.
+Our projections for RCP2.6 (55 ± 16%) are also within the range of their RCP2.6 projections.
+However, this comparison needs to be treated with care due to the climate differences between the tropics and the Wet Andes, and also due to the higher ELA gradient with temperature of 150 m K-1 used in their study in comparison to 88 m K-1 used in our study.
 Another factor that changes from glacier to glacier are the geometric conditions, which can have significant impact on volume losses.